eProsima/Fast-DDS-docs/docs/fastdds/property_policies/non_consolidated_qos.rst

 ^^^^^^^^^^^^^^^^^^^

 Fast DDS uses this :ref:`propertypolicyqos` to define which partitions does an endpoint belong to.
 This property follows the same logic regarding matching as the |PartitionQosPolicy| that can be defined for Publishers and Subscribers.

 This property's value is a semicolon separated list containing the partition names the user wants this endpoint to belong to.

 .. important::
-     If both a Publisher and one of its DataWriters have conflicting partition configuration, this is, a DataWriter has this property defined while the Publisher has the |PartitionQosPolicy| defined the DataWriter configuration takes precedence and the Publisher |PartitionQosPolicy| is ignored for this endpoint.
+     If both a Publisher and one of its DataWriters have conflicting partition configuration, this is, a DataWriter has this property defined while the Publisher has the |PartitionQosPolicy| defined, the DataWriter configuration takes precedence and the Publisher |PartitionQosPolicy| is ignored for this endpoint.
 This applies to Subscribers and their DataReaders as well.